 Other subfields are not modified(#4417)

+(11ah) If dot11MultiLinkActivated is true, either of To DS or From DS subfields in the MAC header of the MPDU is set to 1, and the MPDU is an individually addressed Data frame then A1 is set to:

+the MLD MAC Address of the intended receiver MLD of the MPDU.

-(11ah)A1 – MPDU Address 1 field.
+– otherwise, A1 is set to MPDU Address 1 field.

+(11ah) If dot11MultiLinkActivated is true, if either of To DS or From DS subfields in the MAC header of the MPDU is set to 1, and the MPDU is an individually addressed Data frame then A2 is set to:

+the MLD MAC Address of the transmitting MLD of the MPDU.

-(11ah)A2 – MPDU Address 2 field.
+– otherwise, A2 is set to MPDU Address 2 field.

+(11ah)If dot11MultiLinkActivated is true, MPDU Address field 3 is BSSID, and the MPDUis an individually addressed Data frame, then:

+if To DS subfield is set to 0 and From DS subfield is set to 1 in the MAC header of the MPDU, set A3 to the MLD MAC Address of the transmitting MLD,

+else if To DS subfield is set to 1 in the MAC header of the MPDU, set A3 to the MLD MAC Address of the receiving MLD, ,

-(11ah)A3 – MPDU Address 3 field.
+else set A3 to MPDU Address 3 field.

+–

 (11ah)SC – MPDU Sequence Control field, with the Sequence Number subfield (bits 4–15 of the Sequence Control field) masked to 0.
 The Fragment Number subfield is not modified.

+(11ah)A4, if present, is set as follows:

+If dot11MultiLinkActivated is true, MPDU Address 4 field is a BSSID, and the MPDU is an individually addressed Data frame, then A4 is set to the MLD MAC Address of the transmitting MLD.

-(11ah)A4 – MPDU Address field, if present.
+– otherwise A4, if present is set to MPDU Address 4 field.

 (11ah)QC – QoS Control field contains(M158) the MSDU priority, if present.
 The QC TID is used in the construction of the AAD.
 When in a non-DMG BSS and both the STA and its peer have their SPP A-MSDU Capable fields equal to 1, bit 7 (the A-MSDU Present field) is used in the construction of the AAD.
 The remaining QC fields are masked to 0 for the AAD calculation (bits 4 to 6, bits 8 to 15, and bit 7 when either the STA or its peer has the SPP A-MSDU Capable field equal to 0).
 When in a DMG BSS, the A-MSDU Present bit 7 and A-MSDU Type bit 8 are used in the construction of the AAD, and the remaining QC fields are masked to 0 for the AAD calculation (bits 4 to 6, bits 9 to 15).